AztecProtocol/aztec-packages/docs/docs/guides/smart_contracts/writing_contracts/notes/value_note.md

 title: Using Value Notes in Aztec.nr
 ---

-ValueNotes hold one unique property - a `value` - and have utils useful for manipulating this value, such as incrementing and decrementing it similarly to an integer.
+ValueNotes hold one main property - a `value` - and have utils useful for manipulating this value, such as incrementing and decrementing it similarly to an integer.

 ## ValueNote